HARMONICA, BANJO, GUITAR, UKULELE, DOBRO,

-In 1979 I got my first Ukulele and began gigging almost immediately
+In 1979 I got my first Ukulele and first Banjo and began gigging almost immediately

-In 1981, I began performing music of the '20's-'30's, in Senior Care and Assisted Living facilities playing the music of the '20's-'40's on Guitar, Ukulele and Harmonica, which I continue to do, on a full-time basis, to this day.
+In 1981, I began performing music of the '20's-'30's, in Senior Care and Assisted Living facilities playing the music of the '20's-'40's on Harmonica, Banjo, Guitar and Ukulele which I continue to do, on a full-time basis, to this day.

 In 1980, I played Cajun Music with Zydeco's Grammy Award winner, Queen Ida.

 In 1981 I played with Bluegrass and Country Music's, foremost Female Pioneer, Rose Maddox.